 If anyone ever tries to tell you that immigration is destroying Western civilisation, you might want to show them this blog post.
 I’m not just saying this because the extra publicity would be nice, although that is true.
 I’m saying it because I have solid evidence for the contrary.

-It being such a pleasant evening, the park was full of many people of different races and ages, the majority of which were enjoying a picnic similar to my own.
-There were even two girls with blonde pigtails and pink dresses running around with a puppy that is a Hollywood cliché for all that is good and innocent, although just the puppy would have been fine by me.
+It being such a pleasant evening the park was full of many people of different races and ages, the majority of which were enjoying a picnic similar to our own.
+There were even two girls with blonde pigtails and pink dresses running around with a puppy that were a Hollywood cliché for all that is good and innocent, although just the puppy would have been fine by me.
 There was also an elderly man walking alone, balancing precariously with two walking sticks, who settled himself on the freshly cut grass that was making my hay-fever go haywire.